 A downward price trend for Bitcoin, which started from the mid-July 2019 high, remains in effect.
 This continues to act as a catalyst for price action.
 Negative market sentiment has led to steady declines, with predictions that it may fall below the multi-month low from 25 November in the next few months.

-According to BTC price forecast, it may fall to as low as $5,769 as a result of further sell-offs.
+Read more to know about BTC price forecast, it may fall to as low as $5,769 as a result of further sell-offs.
 Some indicators suggest that the market is currently oversold, which is driving sentiment that further sell-offs will continue into 2020.

 Where is Bitcoin heading to in 2020?

 The cryptocurrency sell-off is likely to continue as a whole.
 Looking at the decrease in market dominance, as well as the bearish price performance of Bitcoin over the last twelve months, Bitcoin is likely to continue on a downward trend in 2020.

 While last year was a difficult year for Bitcoin and other cryptocurrencies, there are some analysts presenting more optimistic arguments, effectively considering the volatility to be part of a “teething process” for disruptive technology.
 Bitcoin did start 2020 with a very slight upsurge, but that it didn’t last long enough for anyone to start writing home about it.
 Many of the crypto influencers and supporters predicted that Bitcoin will surge in nearer the future.
 If it is true then this time is best to buy Bitcoin to earn good profit.
 Choose the best among the available crypto trading software in the market to make a profit.

 Will Bitcoin recover once the market returns to equilibrium, or is it destined to decline over the course of this year?
 Popular belief suggests the latter, but only time will tell.